evanrinehart/time-bandit-clone-blog/entries/0-pong.md

 first half of these bits represents the horizontal position of the TV scan beam, the second half is the vertical position of the beam.
-This circuit also outputs a signal that triggers when the count wraps around, which is fed to the TV to get it to syncronize with the circuits clock.
+This circuit also outputs a signal that triggers when the count wraps around, which is fed to the TV to get it to synchronize with the circuit's clock.
 This will keep the picture from drifting.
 This circuit also outputs a signal indicating the horizontal scan is wrapping around.
 This will be used in the detection of a missed ball.
 The bits of this "video sync counter" circuit are used for a lot of things and